Fellow lovers of the Blue,

 The world of diving computers can be very confusing; there is a vast number on the market, and each has a large amount of detail and technical data available that can make choosing the right one a difficult task.

 Luckily, we have done the hard work.
 If you are a big fan of Oceanic and love console-mounted computers, then the ProPlus and ProPlus X are good options.
-However, when it comes to Oceanic’s other line up, they do not present the best value for money or performance.
+However, when it comes to Oceanic Dive Computers other line ups, they do not present the best value for money or performance.
 You can often find higher or similar specs for a lower price.
-The one main exception is Oceanic’s F10 freediving computer which represents excellent value for money and is a great unit.
+The one main exception is Oceanic’s Dive Computer F10 freediving computer which represents excellent value for money and is a great unit.